-2. Remove all burrs and debris from joints and fittings.

-3. When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
+- 2. Remove all burrs and debris from joints and fittings. - 3.
+When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
 Use only cement and primer approved for use with the pipe material.
 Cement must conform to ASTM D2564 for PVC and ASTM F493 for CPVC pipe.
-NOTE: DO NOT CEMENT POLYPROPYLENE PIPE.

-4. Ensure the vent is located where it will not be exposed to prevailing winds.

-5. In all roof venting applications, exhaust discharge must point away from the pitch of the roof.

-6. If the exhaust vent is to be terminated in a walled off area (such as a roof with a parapet wall), ensure the exhaust vent terminates a minimum of 10' from nearest wall and extends level with or above the top of the wall.
-This will ensure flue gas does not get trapped and possibly recirculated into the intake air pipe, which could contaminate the combustion air.

-7. To prevent water leakage, install adequate roof flashing where the pipe enters the roof.

-8. Do not locate vent over public walkways, driveways, or parking lots.
-Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles and machinery.

-9. Due to potential moisture build-up, sidewall venting may not be the preferred venting option.
-To save time and cost, carefully consider venting installation and location.

-10. Horizontal lengths of exhaust vent must slope back towards the water heater not less than 1/4" per foot to allow condensate to drain from the vent pipe.

-11. The exhaust vent must terminate where vapors cannot make accidental contact with people or pets, or damage shrubs or plants.

-12. In vacant chimney applications, install and seal a rain cap over existing chimney openings.

-13. All piping must be fully supported.
-Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form.

-13. Do not use the heater to support any piping.

-14. It is recommended to install screens in outside vent terminations to prevent debris from entering the exhaust vent and intake pipes.
+NOTE: DO NOT CEMENT POLYPROPYLENE PIPE. - 4.
+Ensure the vent is located where it will not be exposed to prevailing winds. - 5.
+In all roof venting applications, exhaust discharge must point away from the pitch of the roof. - 6.
+To prevent water leakage, install adequate roof flashing where the pipe enters the roof. - 7.
+Do not locate vent over public walkways, driveways, or parking lots.
+Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles and machinery. - 8.
+Due to potential moisture build-up, sidewall venting may not be the preferred venting option.
+To save time and cost, carefully consider venting installation and location. - 9.
+Horizontal lengths of exhaust vent must slope back towards the water heater not less than $\frac{1}{4}$ " per foot to allow condensate to drain from the vent pipe. - 10.
+The exhaust vent must terminate where vapors cannot make accidental contact with people or pets, or damage shrubs or plants. - 11.
+In vacant chimney applications, install and seal a rain cap over existing chimney openings. - 12.
+All piping must be fully supported.
+Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form. - 13.
+Do not use the heater to support any piping. - 14.
+A screened straight coupling is provided with the heater for use as an outside exhaust termination. - 15.
+A screened inlet air tee is provided with the heater to be used as an outside intake termination.